skywind3000/asynctasks.vim/README.md

 :AsyncTask file-run
 ```

-The task will be executed in `gnome-terminal`:
+The task will be executed in the `gnome-terminal`:

 ![](https://github.com/skywind3000/images/raw/master/p/asynctasks/runner-gnome.png)